bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | Map | About

 Cumulative Elevation Gain: 175 m (574 ft)

-Most of the people we saw on the trail were doing Pushawalla Loop counterclockwise: climbing the ridge, dropping down to the oasis, and then coming back on the wash.
+Most of the people we saw on the trail were doing Pushawalla Loop counterclockwise: climbing the ridge, dropping down to the oasis, and then returning on the wash.
 But Dinah and I did the loop clockwise, saving the ridge for last.
 Coming back high up the ridge would give us the best view of the San Jacinto and San Bernardino Mountains, putting them in front of us.
 The disadvantage, as one older gentleman pointed out, meant descending a canyon full of loose rocks which is easier to manage going up.
 But that mattered little to us.

 Within minutes of starting, we came to a fork and kept left to follow the trail in the wash.
 There's little to see here, so we were glad when the trail climbed the plateau-like east end of the ridge.
 We crossed it, following the trail to the canyon leading to the palms.
 After dropping down into a valley on the other side, the palm oasis was nearby.